RaymondHLIU/RaymondHLIU.github.io/_pages/about.md

 Hao received his Ph.D. degree and M.Phil. degree from HKUST in 2017 and 2014, respectively.
 He also received a Bachelor degree from [South China University of Technology](https://www.scut.edu.cn/) in 2012.
 His general research interests are in data mining, machine learning, and big data management, with a special focus on mobile analytics and urban computing.

-<span style="color:red"> **[Open Positions]** Several Ph.D. student (2022 fall) and Postdoctoral fellow positions available!
+<span style="color:red"> **[Open Positions]** </span> Several Ph.D. student (2022 fall) and Postdoctoral Fellow positions available!
-I am also recruiting self-motivated long term (at least six months) visting students.</span> Please feell free to send your resume to liuh\[at\]ust.hk.
+I am also recruiting self-motivated long term (at least six months) visting students.
+Please feell free to send your resume to liuh\[at\]ust.hk.
 Experiences of top-tier academic publications, data mining challenge awards, and ICPC awards are strong plus.
 <span id="main"> </span>

 News